BIEI Academic Professors

 Theoretically, he is interested in the founding principles of neoliberal economics, and how they have severely limited our collective imagination about how things could be done better.
 Practically, Stephen has pointed these questions at energy innovation and climate action.
 Stephen has recently spent two years as Head of Awards for Ashden, finding the most inspirational climate solutions from across the UK and Global South.

-Stephen is joining the University of York as a joint appointment between the Department of Environment and Geography and the School of Business and Society.
+Stephen is joining the University of York as a joint appointment between the Department of Environment and Geography and the School for Business and Society.
 As a Senior Fellow in Business and Industry, he will be designing research projects that challenge energy utilities and energy system actors to innovate faster.
 He believes that universities have a vital role to play in transforming how we think about and relate to the climate and ecological emergencies.

 Dr Matthew Reilly - Department of Biology